open-quantum-safe/liboqs/README.md

 #### Automated Build Script

-For a simplified build process, you can use the provided build script that automatically detects your OS, installs dependencies, and builds liboqs:
+For a simplified build process on Linux or Mac, you can use the provided build script that automatically detects your OS, installs dependencies, and builds liboqs:

 ```bash
 git clone -b main https://github.com/open-quantum-safe/liboqs.git